NAME: The Flying Leatherneck Historical Foundation (FLHF) Distinguished Service Award

 The FLHF Distinguished Service Award is the most prestigious honor awarded by the Flying Leatherneck Historical Foundation.

-CRITERIA: The recipient must be an American citizen who has shown/demonstrated extraordinary qualities of leadership, integrity, service, philanthropy and patriotism.
+CRITERIA: The recipient must be an American citizen who has shown and/or demonstrated extraordinary qualities of leadership, integrity, service, philanthropy and patriotism.
 The recipient must have made unusual and lasting contributions to our American heritage by truly giving of himself/herself to his/her community, state, country and fellow man.

-FREQUENCY OF AWARD: No requirement to award on an annual basis.
-Award to be given on basis of merit only.
-However, award will be bestowed on recipient at Foundation’s annual Gala.
+FREQUENCY OF AWARD: There is no requirement to present the award on an annual basis.
+Rather, the award is to be given on the basis of merit only.
+When possible, the award will be bestowed on the recipient at the Foundation’s annual Gala.

 SPECIFICS OF AWARD: There should be a permanent display in the Museum display area to ensure maximum exposure.
 That display should list the names of past recipients and indicate the year awarded.
 A photograph of the most recent recipient and a copy of his or her citation should also be on display.